 Aviation Badge Workshop

 EAA Chapter 32's Aviation Badge Workshops are concluded for the season.
 Thanks for making this another successful season!
-Please join us in April 2022 for our next event.
-Dates will be determined and posted in January.

 The Aviation Badge Workshop presentation includes all qualifications for Boy Scout Aviation Merit Badge, American Heritage Girls Aviation Badge and Junior through Senior Aviation Badge.

 Directions to the EAA Chapter 32's Aviation Resource Center

 NOTE: Schedule subject to change due to weather or other unforeseeable events.